freebasic/fbfrog/readme.txt

     removed.
 It's better to keep different library versions in separate bindings, and perhaps even targets could be handled differently.
 * Rework console output, it quickly becomes too much currently.
 Perhaps the
-  #includes should be emitted into the .bi, like renamelists.
+  #includes should be emitted into the .bi
 * Optimize tk access, at least for the C parser which shouldn't need insert/delete anymore.
 Test performance with array instead of gap buffer.
 Ideally everything would work with the current line only, not the entire input file.